Bottleneck Transformer-Based Approach for Improved Automatic STOI Score Prediction

 \section{Conclusions}

-In this study, we proposed a model architecture to predict the STOI scores which is a nonintrusive speech intelligibility assessment model and does not require the clean reference signal for STOI prediction.
+In this study, we proposed a model architecture to predict the STOI scores, which is a non-intrusive speech intelligibility assessment model and does not require the clean reference signal for STOI prediction.
 We have leveraged the bottleneck transformer as the backbone for our model to learn the local and global context present in the data.
-We have used SSL features (Wav2Vec2, HuBERT) and spectral features for our experiments.
-Experimental results indicate that our proposed model consistently achieved higher LCC and SRCC values across both seen and unseen data sets, demonstrating improved accuracy, reliability, and generalizability.
+We have used SSL features (wav2vec 2.0, HuBERT) and spectral features for our experiments.
+Experimental results indicate that our proposed model consistently achieved higher LCC and SRCC values across both seen and unseen test sets, demonstrating improved accuracy, reliability, and generalizability.
 We also observed that for lower SNR ($<$10dB), actual and predicted STOI scores are more highly correlated than for higher SNR.
 In the future, we plan to use adapter-based fine-tuning of SSL features to further improve STOI predictions.
 There is also scope for exploring predictions using more recent models like Whisper or Conformer-based models with the option of having the predictions that include a combination of metrics.